APC is using singing and playing singing games

 Classroom teachers choose when to sing: during morning meeting, during transitions, while moving down the hall to lunch, during fluency practice time, etc.

-Teachers learn to start a song using a pitch pipe so that the pitches of the song stay within the comfortable range of students’ voices (middle C – high C for elementary children).
+Teachers learn to start a song using a pitch pipe so that the pitches of the song stay within the comfortable range of students’ voices (no lower than middle C for young children).

-Classroom teachers lead students primarily in unaccompanied singing (perhaps with guitar) to build singing in tune.
-Students can take turns leading each other.
-During an APC course for teachers, each person receives a private vocal coaching session to enable them to understand their own vocal instrument, how to use it well, and to be confident singing with students.
+Classroom teachers teach students songs without accompaniment to develop competence in singing in-tune and keeping a steady beat.
+During an APC course, teachers receive a private vocal coaching session to enable them to understand their own voice, how to use it well, and be confident singing with students.

-Teachers transmit songs as they have traditionally been handed down—not in writing.
+Teachers transmit songs as they have traditionally been handed down—by ear.

-Using traditional chants, folk songs, and singing games, teachers create their own lessons to practice reading and math skills in their curricula.
-During APC professional development, teachers create and share their own lesson ideas by teaching and coaching each other.
-Videotaping students is also used.
+Using traditional chants, folk songs, and singing games, teachers create their own lessons to practice reading and math skills.
+During an APC course, teachers teach their lessons to their peers and share videos of their students accomplishing an APC lesson.

 Who Stole the Cookie from the Cookie Jar?
 Video